-Are you using the latest version of Ubuntu and looking for a way using which you can flush your DNS Cache?
-Well, you are the right place.
-The following guide shows you how to Flush the DNS Cache in Ubuntu 18.04, alongside with it we will also educate you regarding why you should consider Flushing your DNS Cache once in a while.
-With that said let starts with the process
+Are you using the latest version of Ubuntu and looking for a way to clear your DNS cache?
+Then you’ve come to the right place.
+In the following tutorial, you will learn how to clear the DNS cache in Ubuntu 20.04 and Ubuntu 22.04.
+We’ll also explain why you should clear your DNS cache from time to time.
+So let’s start with the process

 Some Debian Linux like Ubuntu still uses systemd-resolve.
-This resolve is already built into the system in Ubuntu and it is being used for a lot of things by the operating system automatically without the user’s knowledge.
-Its already installed and set up in Ubuntu, the user just has to enter the command to flush the DNS and it will get done.
+This resolve is already built into the system in Ubuntu and is automatically used by the operating system for many things without the user knowing about it.
+It is already installed and set up in Ubuntu.
+All the user has to do is enter the command to flush the DNS and it’s done.

-First, you need to open the terminal and enter:
+First, you need to open the terminal and type:

 When you enter the command, the terminal does not give any confirmation that the cache has been flushed, to confirm that you have to enter another command that would show the user the statistics, the command is as follows:

-After you enter the command the statistics will be shown on the terminal and when you see that the ‘current cache size’ is zero, then you get the confirmation that your DNS cache has been flushed.
+After you enter the command, the statistics will be displayed in the terminal.
+If you see that the “current cache size” is zero, you will get confirmation that your DNS cache has been cleared.

-If you are using another version of Linux other than Ubuntu you can also use the following:
+If you are using a version of Linux other than Ubuntu, you can also use the following command:

-If you are not using Ubuntu and using some other Linux, then you can also use nscd.
-The arch Linux mostly uses nscd.
-If that is the case, then you just have to enter the following command to flush your DNS cache in that Linux.
+If you are not using Ubuntu, but another Linux, you can also use nscd.
+Arch Linux mostly uses nscd.
+If that’s the case, you just need to type the following command to clear your DNS cache in that Linux.

 sudo systemctl restart nscd

-You can use the above-mentioned method to clear the DNS Cache in Ubuntu.
-As already discussed, that why you should flush your DNS Cache once in a while is because it can cause several issues like websites not loading properly, web page scripts not running properly etc. All of these are a result of corrupted DNS Cache and flushing it out and resetting it will probably fix the problem.
+You can use the method described above to clear the DNS cache in Ubuntu.
+As mentioned earlier, you should clear your DNS cache from time to time because it can cause various problems, such as web pages not loading properly or web scripts not working properly.
+All these problems are caused by a corrupted DNS cache.
+Clearing and resetting it will probably fix the problem.

-So, did you try using the above-mentioned method to clear out the DNS Cache?
-Did it work out for you?
-If No, then kindly share with us the method you used in the comment section below.
+Have you tried the method described above for clearing the DNS cache?
+Did it work for you?
+If not, please let us know which method you used in the comments section.